tsenapathi/ord-schema/webform/readme.md

 ## Usage

 Try it out on <http://34.95.67.173/editor/clone>!
-This uses uWSGI and Django for deployment.
+This uses uWSGI and Django on Google Compute Engine for deployment.

-To run locally, install Docker.
-Then, run `sudo docker-compose up` from within the `docker` folder, and navigate to <http://localhost:8000/editor/clone>.
+To run locally, install Docker and Docker Compose.
+Then, run `sudo docker-compose up --build` from within the `docker` folder, and navigate to <http://localhost:80/editor/clone>.
+(The --build flag can be very important!)
+Note that this does not use uWSGI.

+Or, in lieu of Docker Compose (only Docker), use the first `CMD` line in the Dockerfile (to not use uWSGI), then run `sudo docker build --tag webform .` and `sudo docker run -p 80:80 webform:latest`.
+Then navigate to <http://localhost:80/editor/clone>.

 ## Goals